 I am Christian.
 Is hypnotherapy okay for me — and what about Communion?

-On Communion specifically — the cup at the altar is not the same thing as the bottle in your kitchen.
-The work I do does not ask you to leave the cup.
-It asks the cue at six o'clock — kitchen, fridge, glass, pour — to be retrained.
-The two are different layers.
-The work runs alongside Communion, not against it.
+On Communion: the cup at the altar is not the same thing as the bottle in your kitchen.
+Cue-pathway hypnotherapy works on the six-o'clock cue — kitchen, fridge, glass, pour — to retrain it.
+Those are different things.
+For the longer answer, read the Christian Hypnotherapy Guide.

 I am not Christian.
 Will this still work?

-Is this for someone with a real drinking problem, or is it just for casual drinkers?
+Is this for someone with a real drinking problem, or is it for casual drinkers?

 What if it doesn't work?